 - Preheat the oven to 350F degrees.
 Line a 9x13 inch pan with parchment paper, leaving an overhang around the edges.

-- In a large bowl stir together the flour and sugar.
+- In a large bowl whisk together the flour, sugar and salt.
 Then stir in the melted butter.

 - Press the mixture into the bottom of the prepared pan.